Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

     continue
 ```

-FInally, another important part were the decryption loops, I also said we can avoid these decryption loops since are not important for the analysis, and would present a time and memory consumption:
+Finally, let's discuss another important part: the decryption loops.
+As mentioned before, we can actually avoid these decryption loops since they are not crucial for the analysis.
+Skipping them will help save time and memory during the symbolic execution.

 ```python
 # avoid decryption loops